10 Vitamins and Supplements to Increase Sperm Count

 Vitamins, Minerals, and Supplements to Increase Sperm Count

-Malnutrition of many sorts along with oxidative stress can reduce one’s sperm count.
-Fortunately taking supplements can help to counteract nutritional deficiencies and increase antioxidant levels to protect sperm.
-The following nutrients have all been demonstrated to increase sperm count:
+Malnutrition of various kinds, along with oxidative stress, can reduce sperm count.
+Fortunately, supplements can help correct nutritional deficiencies and boost antioxidant levels, offering protection for sperm.
+The following nutrients have all been shown to support sperm health and increase sperm count:

 Vitamin C is one of the most important antioxidants.
 Unlike most other mammals, humans can’t make vitamin C, which means we need to get it through our diet.